When exploring surrogacy, many intended parents naturally ask: Can surrogates share DNA with the baby they carry?

 Instead, they are connected through the placenta, which acts as a filter.
 It allows nutrients and oxygen to pass from the surrogate to the baby while keeping their blood supplies separate.
 This barrier protects both the baby and the surrogate and ensures they remain physiologically distinct.

-Some studies have found that a small number of cells may pass between mother and baby during pregnancy, a phenomenon known as microchimerism.
+Microchimerism refers to a small number of cells that may pass between mother and baby during pregnancy.
 While scientifically interesting, this does not create a meaningful genetic link between the surrogate and child.

 Yes, but not genetically.
 This is where epigenetics comes in.
 Epigenetics refers to how environmental factors in the womb can affect how a baby’s genes are expressed (without changing the genes themselves).